katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 How variables are merged
 ========================

 By default variables are merged/flattened to the specific host before a play is run.
-This keeps Ansible focused on the Host and Task, so groups don't really survive outside of inventory and host matching.
-By default, Ansible overwrites variables including the ones defined for a group and/or host (see :ref:`DEFAULT_HASH_BEHAVIOUR<DEFAULT_HASH_BEHAVIOUR>`).
+This keeps Assible focused on the Host and Task, so groups don't really survive outside of inventory and host matching.
+By default, Assible overwrites variables including the ones defined for a group and/or host (see :ref:`DEFAULT_HASH_BEHAVIOUR<DEFAULT_HASH_BEHAVIOUR>`).
 The order/precedence is (from lowest to highest):

 - all group (because it is the 'parent' of all other groups)
 - parent group
 - child group
 - host

-By default Ansible merges groups at the same parent/child level in ASCII order, and the last group loaded overwrites the previous groups.
+By default Assible merges groups at the same parent/child level in ASCII order, and the last group loaded overwrites the previous groups.
 For example, an a_group will be merged with b_group and b_group vars that match will overwrite the ones in a_group.

-You can change this behavior by setting the group variable ``ansible_group_priority`` to change the merge order for groups of the same level (after the parent/child order is resolved).
+You can change this behavior by setting the group variable ``assible_group_priority`` to change the merge order for groups of the same level (after the parent/child order is resolved).
 The larger the number, the later it will be merged, giving it higher priority.
 This variable defaults to ``1`` if not set.
 For example:

 .. code-block:: yaml

     a_group:
       vars:
         testvar: a
-        ansible_group_priority: 10
+        assible_group_priority: 10
     b_group:
       vars:
         testvar: b

 In this example, if both groups have the same priority, the result would normally have been ``testvar == b``, but since we are giving the ``a_group`` a higher priority the result will be ``testvar == a``.

-.. note:: ``ansible_group_priority`` can only be set in the inventory source and not in group_vars/, as the variable is used in the loading of group_vars.
+.. note:: ``assible_group_priority`` can only be set in the inventory source and not in group_vars/, as the variable is used in the loading of group_vars.

 .. _using_multiple_inventory_sources: